TWUOnline/FAR-Centres/README.md

 ##### LDRS 664 Creating and Leading Authentic Learning Communities

-Learners explore theoretical foundations of learning communities, explore strategies for creating authentic learning communities, and apply strategies within a learning/coaching context.
+Learners explore theoretical foundations of learning communities, explore strategies for creating authentic learning communities, and apply those strategies in a learning/coaching context.
+This course takes a personal transformation approach to teaching and learning as well as considers the science of living systems in an organizational context and how to plan and lead for authentic learning.
+It explores themes such as identity, perception, interconnectedness and organization.
+It will equip learners to create effective learning environments.
+Learners will develop a platform inclusive of their personal philosophy of Learning Communities, what it means to be personally authentic and how to lead authentically in a learning environment.

 #### PRACTICUM \(REQUIRED\)